aftersound/weave/docs/an-extensible-config-driven-codec-micro-framework.md

 # An Extensible Config-driven Codec Micro-framework

-The codec micro-framework is designed for config-driven
+The codec micro-framework presented in this article is designed for config-driven
 - data processing job framework
 - data loader framework
 - data service framework